 The SFG spectrometer developed by Ekspla engineers is a nonlinear spectrometry instrument, convenient for everyday use.
 Ekspla manufactures SFG spectrometers, which are used by chemists, biologists, material scientists, and physicists.
 The spectrometer has many features that help to set up measurements and to make successful vibrational spectroscopy studies.
-For chemical and biochemical laboratories, this makes the Ekspla SFG spectrometer a reliable workhorse with a broad spectral region, automatically tuned from 1,000 to 4,300 cm-1, a high spectral resolution (2 or 6 cm-1), and easily controlled adjustment of polarisation optics.
+For chemical and biochemical laboratories, this makes the Ekspla SFG spectrometer a reliable workhorse with a broad spectral region, automatically tuned from 667 to 4300 cm-1, a high spectral resolution (5 cm-1), and easily controlled adjustment of polarisation optics.